 INTO University Partnerships ("INTO") is a registered higher education provider and is recorded on the Office for Students ("OfS") register of providers.
-INTO was registered in September 2020 and has therefore applied the accounts direction published by the OfS in these accounts for the first time (see Note 6 for further disclosure in this respect).
+INTO was registered in September 2020 and therefore applies the accounts direction published by the OfS in these accounts (see Note 5 for further disclosure in this respect).
 This statement of corporate governance sets out how INTO ensures: